 "Music is most emphatically, the strongest weapon in Mr. Miles’ armoury; there are some terrific songs in this piece" - The Spy in the Stalls on The Problem with Fletcher Mott

-Outside of theatre, Jack is a keen educator, and has worked with students at the Institute of Contemporary Music Performance (ICMP) and Central School of Speech and Drama (CSSD) as a Musical Director and Guest Composer respectively.
+Alongside composing, Jack is a keen educator, and has worked with students at the Institute of Contemporary Music Performance (ICMP) and Central School of Speech and Drama (CSSD) as a Musical Director and Guest Composer respectively.

 Jack co-writes for the space western comedy fiction podcast The Kingfisher Chronicles.
-He also plays bass for singer/songwriter Matt MacGregor, as well as being a BBC Introducing-featured singer/songwriter himself.
+He also plays bass for singer-songwriter Matt MacGregor, as well as being a BBC Introducing-featured singer-songwriter himself.

 He adores the creative work of Stephen Sondheim, Rik Mayall, and the Coen Brothers.